CodeSparta/codectl.github.io/docs/containers/Koffer.md

 nav_order: 1
 ---

-# Koffer
+# Koffer Engine
 ## Artifact Rake & Bundle Appliance
 ## About

-Koffer is an ansible automation runtime for raking in various artifacts required to deploy Kubernetes Infrastructure, Pipelines, and applications into airgaped environments.
-Koffer is strictly an ansible consumer and requires run against an external repo volume cloned or mounted to `/root/koffer`.
+Koffer Engine is an ansible automation runtime for raking in various artifacts required to deploy [Red Hat] [UPI] [OpenShift] Infrastructure, Pipelines, and applications into airgaped environments.
+Koffer is strictly an empty engine and is designed to run against compliant external collector plugin repos.

 Compatibile Artifact Types:
   - git